todddole/todddole/README.md

 - 👋 Hi, I’m @todddole
-- 👀 I’m an Department Head of the Computer Science Department at Hardin-Simmons University in Abilene, TX
+- 👀 I’m the Department Head of the Computer Science Department at Hardin-Simmons University in Abilene, TX
+- I teach courses in intro to Java and Python programming, Data Structures and Algorithms, AI / Machine Learning, and Software Engineering.
+- I'm also an ordained minister in the Orthodox Presbyterian Church.
+- Technical interests include Agricultural Applications of Robotics, ai gameplay, and the intersection of Christian ethics and technology.

 - 📫 How to reach me [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](http://www.linkedin.com/in/todd-dole-57a5106)